-College of Nursing at the University of Rhode Island offers a Master of Science degree with an adult-gerontological nurse practitioner/clinical nurse specialist concentration.
-Its purpose prepare students to provide primary health care to adults (ages 14+), older individuals, and families in a variety of health care settings.
+College of Nursing at the University of Rhode Island offers a Master of Science degree with an adult-gerontology primary care nurse practitioner concentration.
+Its purpose is to prepare students to provide primary health care to adults (ages 14+), older individuals, and families in a variety of health care settings.
 This concentration will prepare nurses to work across system levels (including individual, organizational, and societal) to improve health and health care for this population.
-Upon completion of either the master’s program or the post-masters certificate option, students will be eligible to take the American Academy of Nurse Practitioners Certification Board (AANPCB) – Adult-Gerontology Nurse Practitioner (A-GNP) and Clinical Nurse Specialist (CNS) certification exams.
+Upon completion of either the master’s program or the post-masters certificate option, students will be eligible to take the American Academy of Nurse Practitioners Certification Board (AANPCB) – Adult-Gerontology Primary Care Nurse Practitioner (A-GNP) certification exam.

-The Adult-Gerontological Nurse Practitioner curriculum consists of courses totaling 46 semester credit hours.
-Of these, 14 credits are in nursing core courses consisting of theories and concepts in nursing practice, research, leadership, and role development.
-In addition, 32 credits in the area of primary health care and related courses are required.
-The program culminates with a written comprehensive examination and the submission of a substantial scholarly work involving significant independent study which is referred to as the major paper.
+The Adult-Gerontology Primary Care Nurse Practitioner curriculum consists of courses totaling 42 semester credit hours.
+The program culminates with a written comprehensive examination and the submission of a major paper.
 This requirement is an extension of work completed from prior coursework in the master’s program.

 Clinical practice is available in a variety of settings – hospital clinics, community health centers, health maintenance organizations, long-term care agencies and private offices in both urban and rural settings.